my Why

 my Passion

 I am passionate about creativity and philosophy.
 Art and design help me connect with my inner self.
 I am particularly drawn to art that is embedded with philosophy.
 I am also drawn to all branches of design — from architecture and interiors to products, graphics, and systems.
 I believe good design should integrate form and function to evoke a sense of harmony and oneness.
-I seek inner transformation through reflection and travel in search of immersive experiences — whether through retreats, museums, shows, or spaces that are designed to invite self-inquiry.
+I like to travel for immersive experiences and reflection, from retreats to spaces that invite self-inquiry.

 I also find great joy in enabling and nurturing others to discover their purpose and express themselves to their full potential.
 I like to help them think big and take risks.
 I also like to encourage them to give back to society and pursue their spiritual path.